Thousands rally behind Thai anti-establishment frontman

 Protesters held signs calling for democracy and flashed a three-finger salute, a rallying symbol used by the Future Forward Party that got more than six million votes in the election, thanks to mostly young Thais weary of the military's role in politics.

-The party’s popular billionaire leader Thanathorn Juangroongruangkit called for those who could "no longer tolerate the current social conditions" under the junta regime to come out in a flash mob demonstration.
+The party's popular billionaire leader Thanathorn Juangroongruangkit called for those who could "no longer tolerate the current social conditions" to come out in a flash mob demonstration.

 "We want to show the power of the people who will not surrender," he shouted in a megaphone to gathered supporters.